nengo/nengo-loihi/docs/setup/index.rst

 or other individuals who are setting up a Loihi system for the first time.

-While other parts of Nengo Loihi documentation are written with enough ambiguity that they should work on a variety of different setups, this page is specific to certain hardware designs
+While other parts of NengoLoihi documentation are written with enough ambiguity that they should work on a variety of different setups, this page is specific to certain hardware designs